 almost always tipped to one side and decorated with bits of net veiling, feathers, ribbons, or brooches.

-of stockings increases and decreases with fashion.
-It was formerly made of woven cloth but now of knitted wool, silk, cotton
+increases and decreases with fashion.
+It was formerly made of woven cloth but now of knitted wool, silk, cotton or nylon (see

-or nylon (see hosiery).
-The word stock used to refer to the bottom "stump" part of the body, and by analogy the
+hosiery).
+The word stock used to refer to the bottom "stump" part of the body, and by analogy the word was used

-word was used to refer to the one-piece covering of the lower trunk and limbs essentially tights consisting of the upper-stocks
+to refer to the one-piece covering of the lower trunk and limbs essentially tights consisting of the upper-stocks (later to

 covering the foot and part of the calf only, are commonly called socks.
 This word is an adaptation of Latin soccus, a slipper